 The FCC is currently not accepting applications for new LPFM stations.
-At this time, the Commission is faced with various priorities including revitalziation of the AM broadcast band which includes the ability for AM stations to operate FM translator (relay) stations.
+(A different type of low-powered FM radio service is currently available for applications in Alaska) At this time, the Commission is faced with various priorities including revitalziation of the AM broadcast band which includes the ability for AM stations to operate FM translator (relay) stations.
 The earliest that a window for new LPFM stations could take place is in 2021 (but more likely 2023).
 This is only speculation but REC will be working to get another LPFM window sometime in our lifetime.

 Low Power FM (LPFM) is radio that within reach of many community organizations, local artists, churches, ministries, schools and government organizations.
 The FCC has created this service to address the concentration of full power broadcasting by large corporations who have shut out the communities they serve in favor of national formats.
 100 watt LPFM stations have a practical range of about 3 miles around the station and must remain commercial free.
 On this site, you will learn about the LPFM service, find out about existing LPFM stations, as well as legislation and other activities that support or endanger the service.
 Existing LPFM applicants, permit holders and licensees can find information about their station including answers to your day to day operations as well as what to do when you need to make a change.
 Everyone can benefit from information about the LPFM rules and why they are the way that they are.

 All LPFM licenses come up for renewal between 2019~2022.
 Learn about the process and the various deadline and announcement dates you need to know about.

 LPFM Public FIle

 LPFM stations can now have a public inspection file similar to those required for full-service stations.
 Station participation is voluntary.

 You have a station to run.
 Let REC help on your FCC filings.